East Asian Languages & Cultures

 - Apply the foregoing language skills, knowledge, and habits or critical thinking in a practical context that can include completing an internship or designing and completing a special project

-- Speak an east Asian language, and have the ability to communicate effectively in the language of the target country in a linguistically and culturally appropriate manner
+- Speak an east Asian language, having the ability to communicate in an effective and culturally appropriate manner

 - Demonstrate and understanding of East Asian cultures through multiple disciplines